Anees-ur-Rehman-1/DevOps-repo/week 03/DevOps Behaviours.md

 ## Automation:
 DevOps relies heavily on automation to streamline the software delivery process and minimize the risk of errors.
 Some examples of automation in DevOps include:

-## Continuous Integration and Continuous Delivery (CI/CD) pipelines:
+####  1. Continuous Integration and Continuous Delivery (CI/CD) pipelines:
 Automated processes that allow developers to build, test, and deploy code changes to production quickly and reliably.

-Infrastructure as Code (IaC): The use of automated scripts to provision and configure infrastructure, making it easier to manage and maintain infrastructure at scale.
+####  2.Infrastructure as Code (IaC): The use of automated scripts to provision and configure infrastructure, making it easier to manage and maintain infrastructure at scale.

-## Automated testing:
+####  3. Automated testing:
 The use of tools to automate testing, such as unit testing, integration testing, and end-to-end testing.

 ## Continuous Integration and Continuous Delivery (CI/CD):